Brushfield

 Brushfield is a hamlet and civil parish in the Derbyshire Dales district of Derbyshire, England, in the Peak District National Park.
 It is about 8 miles east of Buxton.
 According to the 2001 census it had a population of 13.
 In 2007 it had just three houses.
 Several holiday lets are run by two separate families.
 One of these cottages is called the 'Old School House', a small one-bed house of stone.

-There are three scheduled monuments in the parish: bowl barrows at Brushfield Hough and Putwell Hill and High Field hlæw, a rare pre-Christian burial monument dating from around 600AD.
+There are three scheduled monuments in the parish: bowl barrows at Brushfield Hough and Putwell Hill and High Field hlǣw, a rare pre-Christian burial monument dating from around 600AD.